SamuelSwartzberg/flashcardifying_text_temp/inf.md

 -c STRING|read program from string|python
 -e STRING|read program from string|perl

-npx <name> allows execuution of a binary <name> within an npm project without having to specify a path (e.g. a local version of a build tool or sth.)

 by default, TS will ⟮c+;compile⟯ even ⟮c+;if there are compiler errors⟯, since it assumes ⟮c+;you might have a good reason⟯, use --noEmitOnError to disable this. by default, TS compiles down to ⟮c+;ES3⟯, but you can change that with the ⟮c+;--target⟯ flag